Pratheebhak/Digitize-Docs/README.md

 ## About the Project

 Museums are manually digitizing millions of imaged documents of Herbarium sheets, which might take decades to complete at the current pace of manual transcription.
-This repository proposes a model using AI tools to automate the transcription process, to cut down the time significantly and facilitate faster and easier access to resources.
+This repository proposes a model using cutting-edge AI tools to automate the transcription process, to cut down the time significantly and facilitate faster and easier access to resources.

 ### Model
 The model pipeline can be visualized as follows: